 - Preheat the oven to 375°F. Line a cookie sheet with parchment.
 Set aside.

 - Sprinkle all over and between the cuts with the grated Parmesan cheese.
+Bake for 8 minutes.

 - Remove from the oven and place cheese slices between each cut.
 Brush with melted butter.

 - Bake for another 5-8 minutes or until the cheese melts.

 - Pull apart and serve immediately as is or with marinara sauce for dipping.

 Another fabulous recipe Melissa.
 Now I need to throw a party!